 Revival Vintage Stall

 If you are reading this blog, it is highly likely that you like your vintage fashion.
-There are always plenty of stalls to browse and buy from including our own stall of course.
-Thanks to those who stopped by to see us this year.
+There are always plenty of stalls to browse and buy from including our own of course.
+Thank you to all those who stopped by to see us this year.
 I'm rubbish at remembering to take photos so if you have any tag us in or send them.
-I did take a picture of this lovely lady who was wearing a beautiful jacket she bought from us.
-I remember feeling very jealous when she bought it because it was one I really wanted to keep!!
+I did take a picture of this lovely lady who was wearing a beautiful 1960s vintage jacket she bought from us.
+I remember feeling very jealous when she bought it because it was one I really wanted to keep for myself!!

 By Cian Smith & Helene Fallows